 Why do some get “hooked” and others don’t?
 Vulnerability.
 Genetics, personality structures such as perfectionism and the bodies own built in drive to survive can become a sticky web when exposed to these behaviors.
 Although this is a macro view of eating disorders, there are nuances and circumstances that make them very complicated at best.
 Our dysregulated nervous systems have histories of trauma, issues of attachment and sensory sensitivities.
 Our relationship with food and our bodies are like other attachments.
 We cannot find peace when driven by fear, control or self-loathing.
 Not all eating disorders are driven by the desire to be thin.
 Not all behaviors are apparent by looking at someone’s body.
 Eating disorders come in all sizes, genders, races and cultures.
 They do not discriminate.

-Kari treats all DSM-5 Eating and Feeding Disorders including Anorexia, Bulimia, Binge Eating Disorder, AFRID and OSFED.
+Kari treats all DSM-5 Eating and Feeding Disorders including Anorexia, Bulimia, Binge Eating Disorder, AFRID and OSFED with her counseling services.
 Many clients come to her having never identified with having an eating disorder.
 Treating sub-clinical disordered eating is the best possible scenario in order to prevent a much more serious problem.
 Inflexibility around food and body image distress are symptoms as well as the overuse of emotional and stress eating.
+If you’re interested, contact Kari here.

 Binge Eating Disorder.